mar-eid/ha-addon-mcp/README.md

 ## 🙏 Acknowledgments

 - Home Assistant Community for the amazing platform
+- MCP Protocol team for the excellent SDK
 - PostgreSQL and TimescaleDB teams for excellent databases
 - Contributors and testers who help improve this add-on